Classroom Setup Revisited: Adjustments for the New Year

 It’s now December!
 It’s hard for me to believe that we are almost at the halfway point of this school year.
-It seems like it was just the end of August and I was shaking my head looking at my classroom and wondering to myself how and when was I going to pull my room together.
+It seems as though it was just the end of August and I was shaking my head looking at my classroom and wondering to myself how and when was I going to pull my room together.
 I was fortunate to be able to recruit family (My Dream Tech Team), former students, and friends/colleagues (Sue Grass and Cara Holzer) to assist with setting up my classroom.

 Here are some "before" views of my classroom . . .

 Pearls of Wisdom — Recruit help for your classroom setup.
 Plan and organize your materials so that you are working efficiently.
 You want to be able to maximize your helpers.